shubhamgoyal/RAINMAKER-LABS-Python-Interview/README.md

 You are given an array in Python, which contains positive integers and/or recursively nested arrays of positive integers.
 It may, for example, be initialized as: arr = [[141,151,161],2,3,[101,202,[303,404]]]
 Write a function def MaxArray(arr) which returns the maximum value contained in arr or some array nested within arr.
 In the example, the returned value should be 404.

+Question 3 -
+Write a function declared as def SplitEmailAddress(address), whose argument will contain string data consisting of a valid e-mail address.
+This function will take the email address as the argument and return a dictionary with two keys: user for the username part and domain for the domain part of the address.
+For example, after calling: dict = SplitEmailAddress('myuser_1@mailserver.example.com') dict['user'] should contain the string myuser_1, and  dict['domain'] should contain the string mailserver.example.com